 My sixth tip is fight for every percentage point.
 Use a fund supermarket to avoid excessive fees and excessive charging.
 My seventh tip is to invest the maximum every year.
-Right from day one aim to add the maximum ISA allowance for you and your partner.

-My eighth tip for success with ISA investing is to stay the course.
-Never cash in your chips until you reach your goal.
+Right from day one, aim to add the maximum ISA allowance for you and your partner.
+My eighth tip for success with ISA investing is stay the course.
+Aim to never cash in your chips until you reach your goal.
 If you do cash in early, you run the risk of living with regret.

 My ninth tip is to add value.
-Your job is to continually increase your value.
+Your job is to continuously increase your value.
 Adding the full ISA allowance each and every year becomes much easier to manage.

-And finally my tenth and final tip is to set up a withdrawal plan.
-Each year withdraw a percentage much less than what you are able to grow your ISA money at.
+And finally, my tenth tip is to set up a withdrawal plan.
+When you have reached your goal, each year you withdraw a percentage much less than what you are able to grow your ISA money at.
 When you get it right, it means you no longer have to work, you can live a great lifestyle and you become richer each year.